ICELAND IN MARCH 2024

 The average temperature in March in Iceland is 32 Fahrenheit (0°c)

-Just because the temperature is rising though doesn’t mean you should leave the warm clothes at home though!
+Just because the temperature is rising though doesn’t mean you should leave all the warm clothes at home!

-You should definitely make sure to have a waterproof coat, sturdy walking shoes as well as your hats, scarves and gloves!
+You should definitely make sure to have a waterproof coat, sturdy walking shoes as well as a warm hat, scarf and gloves!

 CAN YOU SEE THE NORTHERN LIGHTS IN ICELAND IN MARCH?